Snapr/javascript-fx/README.md

 ### 3.3 Disable/enable text or sticker editing

-Stop text or sticker elements being activates so that the user can edit the other type unhindered.
+Stop text or sticker elements being activate so that the user can edit the other type unhindered.

     MyImageInstance.set_options({disable_text_edit: bool});